Email Deliverability Terms Explained

 • Whitelist: Compilation of email addresses or domains that are permitted to bypass spam filters and directly reach the recipient's inbox.
 It functions as a guide that informs your email which senders are reliable and can be allowed into your inbox without any risk.

-• Warm up for IP: Gradual increase in the number of emails sent from a new IP address in order to establish a good reputation for sending emails.
+• Warm up for IP: Email warm up is a gradual increase in the number of emails sent from a new IP address in order to establish a good reputation for sending emails.
 It's similar to introducing yourself as a new sender and assuring that you will send good emails, so that your emails are delivered to the recipient's inbox.

 Did we miss anything?
-Ping us on chat.
+Ping us on chat or sign up today.